Potato cake: Hashed potatoes

-Mashed potatoes

-Another variant popular in the United Kingdom is prepared from cold mashed potatoes and fresh eggs.
-The two ingredients are combined, then fried until crisp on the outside.

-Potato scallops
+Potato scallops/potato cakes

 In Australia and England, potato scallops are thin slices of potato that have been battered and deep-fried.
 The terminology used in Australia differs from state to state.
 In Victoria, Tasmania, and the Murray River regions of New South Wales, they are referred to as potato cakes.
-In the eastern and northern regions of New South Wales, Queensland, and the Australian Capital Territory, they are "potato scallops" or simply "scallops" (and to avoid confusion, scallops eaten as seafood may be known as "sea scallops").
+In the eastern and northern regions of New South Wales, Queensland, and the Australian Capital Territory, they are "potato scallops" or (and to avoid confusion, scallops eaten as seafood may be known as "sea scallops").
 In South Australia and in New Zealand, potato fritter is most common, while in Western Australia and Northern Territory it is a mixed bag as to which term is used.

 Potato scallops are typically called "scollops" in northern and central England, and "fritters" in other areas.
 This variant is normally a thin slice of potato, dipped in batter and deep fried, with no additional flavouring added except salt and vinegar.
-This type of "potato scallop" is also found in New Zealand fish and chip shops, however there it is referred to as a potato fritter, not scallop.
+This type of "potato scallop" is also found in New Zealand fish and chip shops, where it is referred to as a potato fritter.
 More commonly in New Zealand, a potato scallop is made from either mashed or grated potato and is not covered in batter or deep fried.
 Hash browns, which are also widely available, are distinctly different.
 In Scotland thin slices of potato covered in beer batter are known as potato fritters and commonly sold in chip shops.
 When sold in fish and chip shops, they are often bought in place of chips and may be served in a soft bread roll as a scallop butty.

 The term may refer to a preparation of mashed potatoes baked in the form of pie or a scallop made using potatoes or potato flour.

-In U.S. fairs, they are known as battered potatoes.
+UK and Ireland

+Potato cakes, made from mashed potatoes and various other ingredients, such as flour, eggs, or baking soda, and cooked, are popular throughout the UK and Ireland and are commonly eaten at breakfast.

-Irish potato cakes (potato bread)
+Irish potato bread

-Irish potato bread is typically made from mashed potato, and either flour or baking soda, and is usually fried.
-This is not the same dish as boxty; boxty is made using raw potatoes, whereas potato bread is made using cooked potatoes.
-In Ireland, potato bread is served in traditional breakfasts along with soda bread and toast.
+Irish potato bread, or potato scone, is typically made from mashed potato and either flour or baking soda and is usually fried.
+It is often served in traditional cooked breakfasts along with soda bread and toast.

 Tattie scones

-Scottish tattie scones and Lancashire potato cakes are made from mashed or reconstituted potato and flour, and baked on a griddle.
-They are typically served fried with a full Scottish or English breakfast.
+Scottish tattie scones are made from mashed or reconstituted potato and flour and baked on a griddle.
+They are typically served fried with a full Scottish breakfast.